 The co-ordinator with the head teacher has a general responsibility for supporting other members of staff in the implementation of this policy and will provide a lead in the dissemination of the information relating to RSE and the provision of inservice training.
-(They may be supported by the curriculum deputy and the member of staff with responsibility for child protection).
+They may, where necessary, be supported by the member of staff with responsibility for child protection at that time.
+The PSHE coordinator has also worked closely with the Health Education Partnership team virtually to review the RSHE curriculum.